Thekazem/Thekazem/the_kazem.md

 - 👋 Hi, I’m @Thekazem
 - 👀 I’m interested in Linux , Golang , DevOps
 - 🌱 I’m currently learning Golang , Python , Flask and some DevOps Tools like ansilbe , Terraform , Docker ,...
+- for next 6 month ,here Im going to share all my code each day at list one project from "hello world" till what i could , so this is my challenge for myself.
+- may God help me :)
 - 📫 How to reach me : ddrteam.net

 <!---